MarcusMLarsson/Unit-Testing-Angular/README.md

 ```

-<p> When you call TestBed.configureTestingModule({ providers: [SomeService] });, this sets up an NgModule that can be used in subsequent tests.
-If you call TestBed.inject(SomeService), this retrieves SomeService from the injector and instantiates it if needed.
-If it is instantiated, then the injector injects references to it's dependencies and returns a new instance of the service.
-If SomeService has already been instantiated, then the TestBed does not need to create it.
-This means that it won't call the constructor a subsequent time. </p>

-<p> Basically these two methods are the same if you are mocking all of your dependencies and if you don't need to access the DOM.
-Instantiating classes without the TestBed is significantly faster because there isn't the overhead of loading the dependency injector for every test. </p>
+<p> When you call <code>TestBed.configureTestingModule({ providers: [SomeService] })</code> an NgModule is setup that can be used in subsequent tests.
+To inject a service into this Module, we use the TestBed.inject() method.
+Basically these two methods are the same if you are mocking all of your dependencies and if you don't need to access the DOM.
+Instantiating classes without the TestBed is significantly faster because there isn't the overhead of loading the dependency injector for every test.</p>

 <a name="component"/>
 <h4> Testing a component</h4>